AshelynAllred/VBA-challenge/README.md

 Everything important should be in the root directory of this repo.

-Screenshots are entitled `Excel Screenshot-\<year\>` for years 2018, 2019, and 2020 in the workbook
+Screenshots are entitled `Excel Screenshot-\<year\>` for years 2018, 2019, and 2020 in the workbook.

-The Macro code is stored under `SummarizeData.cls`
+The Macro code is stored under `SummarizeData.cls`.

+There is also a flowchart I made in Obsidian which I decided to include here as well.
+It's entitled `Module 2 Flowchart.png`.

 ## Citations: